Playground Design

 School Playground Expectations

 The Department for Education – Development Matters document (2023) offers guidance for Early Years Education.
 The guidance states that ‘a well-planned learning environment, indoors and outdoors, is an important aspect of pedagogy.’
 Pentagon Play can help to create an outdoor space which reflects key values and philosophy.
-Each individual school will have a vision for their playground whether it be to create a space for children to release energy, to encourage collaborative play, promote language skills or to prioritise problem solving.

 The document also states that practitioners should, ‘encourage positive interaction with the outside world, offering children a chance to take supported risks, appropriate to themselves and the environment within which they are in.’
-Playgrounds provide children with a change from the indoor classroom.
-Often children can roam freely, select their activity, make noise and test their physical skills.

-A school playground should continually engage children in activities that physically and mentally challenge their abilities and allow them to take some risks.
-A Pentagon Playground will always ensure that products are age and size appropriate.
-Our fantastic impact-absorbing safety surfacing options including Artificial Grass cushions areas surrounding play equipment allowing children to feel comfortable and safe.
+School playgrounds should continually engage children in activities that physically and mentally challenge their abilities and allow them to take some risks.
+A Pentagon Playground will always ensure that our school playground equipment and products are age and size appropriate.

 Development Matters curriculum guidance urges schools to ‘offer children many different experiences and opportunities to play freely and to explore and investigate.
 Make time and space for children to become deeply involved in imaginative play, indoors and outdoors.’